shaniashakri/Character-Device-Driver_EEL5733/README.md

 checking the status of your led keys and the characters you type on the terminal.
 Make sure to write a message to the kernel log when mode changes happen to facilitate testing of your driver.
-You will submit your driver code, a Makefile, and a README file on CANVAS.